 - We advise you to exercise normal safety precautions in Tonga.
 You should exercise common sense and look out for suspicious behaviour as you would in Australia, and monitor the media and other sources for information on local travelling conditions.

 - Cyclone season is November to April, however, severe weather can occur at any time of the year.

-- Earlier in 2015 the Tongan Ministry of Health announced an outbreak of dengue fever in Tonga.
+- The Tongan Ministry of Health have announced outbreaks of Dengue fever and Zika virus in Tonga.
 You should take precautions against being bitten by mosquitoes, both during the day and at night.
 See Health.

 - See Travel smart for general advice for all travellers.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 - register your travel and contact details, so we can contact you in an emergency